ByNoMeans/Bash-Prompt/README.md

 ## Installation

 There is always a gigantic variation in the location of people's files with respect to terminals.
-No installation script is provided, as I would prefer you to be given the maximum control.
 If you are one of those people, execute the following commands but with respect to your proper file locations.

+> :warning: **The mentioned files will be overwritten with the following commands.
+Your prompt will still ask you individually if you want to overwrite the files, but be cautious!**

 In an ELEVATED BASH command prompt:

 1. Clone the repository
 ```